Hanro50/MSMC/README.md

 >
 > Do note that some frameworks that use electron as a base might not have these issues, but it is still something you should consider if you're having issues.
 ### Example
 > This is a code sample for electron should be added to your main.js file.
+> NOTE: Only pass the profile object and the raw xprofile object you get back from the "getXbox" command included in the final object returned by msmc.
+Passing the entire object returned by msmc may cause issues.
 ```js
 app.whenReady().then(() => {
   ...